COURSE 1.6: The building envelope: characterization, decay, solutions and colour analysis (6 ECTS)

 In the 21st century, a new type of criteria and justifications that can be included under the umbrella of sustainability are added to the discussion with more force, which do not seem to constitute a passing fad; but neither do they impose solutions that are completely incompatible with the preceding ones.

 However, the techniques and materials used in the buildings prior to the 20th century were limited and so was the consequent discussion; while in the s.
 XX and in the present the technological evolution has been enormous and also the techniques and materials; but the constructive behavior of envelopes with more components differs from the precedents and must globally respond to a set of requirements that its components do not satisfy individually.

 In addition, from the 20th century we are extending the patrimonial concern to almost all of our urban fabric and we are witnessing new types of discussions in which the main criteria are not be only technical.

-This is the scenario in which we intend to train AURCOHE students (see the "Dossiers and academic news" page).
+This is the scenario in which we intend to train AURCOHE students (see the "Dossiers for Block 1" page).

 To acquire students collaborative learnings skills that allow them the participation in strong design teams with different roles and leadership capacities.

 To qualify the students in the organization and programmation of design, management and supervision of heritages projects and plannings

 To acquire students the technical capacity to analyze, monitoring, to evaluate, and retrofitting the effects of different options associated to the heritage process of decision.